 Every day, Icertians gather to share a community meal, which is fully funded by the company.
-But with our recent decision asking employees to work from home, we thought “why not make these meal-related funds available to support our broader community?”
-Therefore, in partnership with the Pune Municipal Corporation (PMC), Icertis decided to donate the 4-weeks of lunch money, a total of ₹25 lakh, to ensure the safety of doctors, nurses and staff at Naidu Hospital.
+But with our recent decision to ask employees to work from home, we thought, "why not make these meal-related funds available to support our broader community?"
+Therefore, in partnership with the Pune Municipal Corporation (PMC), Icertis decided to donate the 4-weeks of lunch money, a total of ₹25 lakh, to ensure the safety of doctors, nurses, and staff at Naidu Hospital.
 I am also thankful that the PMC leadership responded quickly and directed our efforts to areas with the most impact.

-Naidu Hospital is Pune’s designated COVID-19 hospital and its healthcare professionals are responsible for the testing, treating and well-being of quarantined patients.
-These brave doctors, nurses, and hospital staff, who are working round the clock, must take every precaution to remain safe from the infection.
+Naidu Hospital is Pune's designated COVID-19 hospital, and its healthcare professionals are responsible for the testing, treating, and well-being of quarantined patients.
+These brave doctors, nurses, and hospital staff, who are working round the clock, must take every precaution to remain safe from infection.
 This contribution from Icertians will help provide them: